elm-athlete/athlete/README.md

 # I need help!
 Can you help me?

 Don't worry, we're on [Slack](https://elmlang.herokuapp.com/)!
 And we have a dedicated channel `#bodybuilder` just for this!
 We would be so happy to help you and to see you join us!
 Just come say hi!<br>
 You should check [the official repo too](https://github.com/elm-bodybuilder/elegant).
 There are at least 10 examples to help you understand how it works!
+The [working versions are available on the project site](https://elm-bodybuilder.github.io/elegant)!
 And [the documentation](https://github.com/elm-bodybuilder/elegant/tree/master/elm-docs) is on the repo too!

 # It's the best package I've ever used!
 What can I do to help?